Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 \subsection{Deep learning framework for multiple segmentation tasks}

 Our forest inventory system consists of two parts, see Figure~\ref{fig:workflow}.
-First, a deep neural network labels the individual 3D points, simultaneously assigning semantic labels and instance IDs, using a shared feature extraction backbone.
+First, a deep neural network labels the individual 3D points, simultaneously assigning semantic labels and instance IDs, using a shared feature extraction backbone (Figure~\ref{fig:pipeline}).
+For brevity, we call that component ForAINet, short for \textbf{For}est \textbf{A}utomatic \textbf{I}nventory Neural \textbf{Net}work.
 In a second step, learning-free geometric methods operate on the segmented data to retrieve a suite of forestry-related biophysical variables at the per-tree and per-stand levels.